<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 The Value Based Team

 Value Based Inc. is a boutique consulting company changing the sales and marketing culture and how both are viewed by the world, around the world.
-We are former Presidents, Vice Presidents and Deans from the software, technology, manufacturing and higher education sectors.
-Our clients have acknowledged us as authentic and real, willing to roll-up our sleeves, come along side and go the extra mile with them.
-Clients using our marketing and sales strategies to increase sales include companies from all sectors, primarily software and manufacturing as large as IBM, GE and 3M as well as hundreds of SMBs.
-Our custom strategic enrollment plans have been used by over 30 universities and colleges from throughout North America and Europe to increase enrollments.
+We are former Presidents, Vice Presidents, and Deans from the software, technology, manufacturing, and higher education sectors.
+Our clients have acknowledged us as authentic, willing to roll up our sleeves, come alongside, and go the extra mile with them.
+Clients using our marketing and sales strategies to increase sales include companies from all sectors, primarily software and manufacturing as large as IBM, GE, and 3M as well as hundreds of SMBs.
+Our custom strategic enrollment plans have been used by over 30 universities and colleges throughout North America and Europe to increase enrollment.

 Topics: Sales, consultive selling, value based selling, listening, listeningskills, consultative selling, listening skills